While we continue to keep each other safe this winter, there are still lots of ways to enjoy the healing power of the great outdoors.

 Christie Lake Conservation Area is a great place to bring your cross-country skis for a little trail action.
 Routes are multi-use and self-set.
 After working up an appetite, you can hit The Tiny Shop Bakery directly across the street from the gates for some well-earned, freshly baked goodies to take home (they’ve got a variety of sweet and savoury pies to choose from).

 The Dundas Valley Rail Trail is another great place to cross-country ski because it just keeps going and going.
 Technically you can glide all the way to nearby Paris!

 Yes, you read that right.
 Once Tiffany Falls in Ancaster freezes over, members of the Alpine Club of Canada and those taking a course with the adventure company OneAxe Pursuits are allowed to scale it.

 It’s Hamilton’s own Game of Thrones and it’s as awesome as it sounds.

 For a unique outdoor skating experience, head to Pier 8 and glide your way across a waterfront rink overlooking Hamilton’s historic harbor.
-Enjoy skate and equipment rentals and then warm up Williams Coffee Pub with warm drinks and delicious treats and snacks.
+Warm up with hot drinks and snacks from Williams Coffee Pub.

 If a winter, snowy hike is what you’re after — there’s no better place than Hamilton to hit the trails.
 Thanks to the Niagara Escarpment (a UNESCO World Biosphere Reserve) that cuts through the city, we’re blessed with endless forested trails to choose from.